-Brixton Parish Council is in the process of drawing up a Community Emergency Plan.
+Brixton Parish Council has a Community Emergency Plan.

 The Traffic Management Committee meet every quarter to discuss any issues effecting the Parish.

 Ivybridge Recycling Centre opening times and information regarding acceptable materials.

 For new parishioners there is a Welcome Pack that details all you need to know about living in Brixton Parish.

 Brixton Parish Council would like to keep all parishioners updated with the production of an annual newsletter and a quarterly news bulletin.

 All residents will have received a Newsletter for 2017/2018